Anatomy of an Agentic GTM System

 Cross-reference is, honestly, the last thing I’d add.

 The skills you saw in .claude/skills/ are snapshots, not sources.
-The canonical library lives in Notion — written, debated, refined there — and gets copied into a client repo when an engagement starts.
+The canonical library lives in our own operational center — a repo, written, debated, and refined in code — and gets copied into a client repo when an engagement starts.

 That split is deliberate.
-Strategic thinking is not executable code.
-The reasoning behind a skill, the alternatives we rejected, the edge cases that made us split one skill into two — none of that needs to ship to the client.
+Strategic thinking is not the same as the executable that ships.
+The reasoning behind a skill, the alternatives we rejected, the edge cases that made us split one skill into two — none of that needs to land in the client’s repo.
 What ships is the skill that survived the argument.

 We don’t auto-sync.
-When a Notion skill evolves, each client repo decides whether and when to absorb the new version.
+When a skill in the library evolves, each client repo decides whether and when to absorb the new version.
 Self-containment beats freshness; nobody wants a silent prompt change to land mid-campaign.

 Hand-off is structural, not aspirational